Skip to content

 qualitative research

-Quantitative Research can be easily defined as collecting and analyzing data to drive insights from a study.
+Quantitative Research can be easily defined as collecting and analyzing numerical data to drive insights from a study.
 It is the form of research we are most used to, as much of today’s teachings around research and data collection are based on quantitative output.
-This form of research can be much easier to calculate and drive conclusions since quantitative insights are often cut and dry.
-Analytical graphs, survey responses, and hard data metrics are the main staples of quant research.

-Quant is often considered in market research studies as it allows for large data sets of participants at a reasonable cost.
-It is much quicker to analyze this data type since it can be formed into visually appealing graphs that make it easy to share insights with business stakeholders.
-Be extra careful to ensure that any quantitative data being shared is visualized in a way that non-department individuals can understand.
-There can be plenty of glaring data that should lead observers to one conclusion, but if that information is difficult to understand, then the power behind the insights is lost.
+Quant is often used in market research studies as it allows for large data sets of participants at a reasonable cost.
+It is much quicker to analyze since it can be formed into visually appealing graphs that make it easy to share insights with business stakeholders.

 Qualitative Research